mmacklin/tinsel/README.md

 Tinsel
 ======

-A light weight CPU/GPU path tracer focusing on speed and simplicity.
+A lightweight CPU/GPU path tracer focusing on speed and simplicity.
 Tinsel was originally designed for rendering out physics based animations where turn around time is more important than generality.
 It is designed to be easy to set up animation sequences.

 Features
 --------